The Executive Remuneration Review: Italy

 In October 2018, the Bank of Italy amended Circular 285 to take into consideration the final guidelines on sound remuneration policies issued by the EBA following the approval of CRD IV.65

 Circular 285 applies to all Italian banks and investment companies (SIMs) and banking and SIM groups, including foreign branches of Italian banks and SIMs and Italian branches of foreign banks and SIMs (covered entities).
 However, a proportionality principle applies, allowing a certain level of flexibility in applying Circular 285 provisions, depending on covered entities' dimensions, internal organisation and risk level.
-In particular, banks are divided into three categories, and the entire set of rules set out under the BI Regulations would apply only to major banks.66
+In particular, banks are divided into three categories, and the entire set of rules set out under the BI Regulations applies only to major banks.66

 Circular 285 applies to all forms of payment or benefit made directly by (or indirectly by, but on behalf of) the covered entities, including all variable compensation, equity-based awards and certain discretionary pension benefits.
 In addition, Circular 285 is intended to apply to all personnel of the covered entities.
-However, certain more specific requirements (e.g., rules on golden parachutes) would apply only to the relevant staff, namely those executives whose professional activities may have a material impact on an entity's risk profile.
+However, certain more specific requirements (e.g., rules on golden parachutes) would apply only to the relevant staff, namely those executives whose professional activities may have a material impact on an entity's risk profile.67

 Circular 285 provides various guidelines on the implementation of sound remuneration practices.
 In particular, it provides rules on compensation structure, governance and disclosure practices.